 80-100 Word Objectives Overview

 This project aims to examine the influence of specific phases of the El Niño Southern Oscillation (ENSO) on long-term precipitation averages for the Exclusive Economic Zones (EEZ’s) encompassing American Samoa, Guam, the Republic of the Marshall Islands (RMI), the Federated States of Micronesia (FSM), the Commonwealth of the Northern Mariana Islands (CNMI), the Republic of Palau, and the Hawaiian Islands.
-The goal is to identify long-term rainfall patterns during specific phases of ENSO for each of the USAPI.
+The goal is to identify long-term rainfall patterns during specific phases of El Niño Southern Oscillation (ENSO) for each of the US Affiliated Pacific Islands (USAPI).
 The results from this project will be used to help manage water resources on the different islands during different ENSO phases.

 Abstract

-There are over 2000 islands in the U.S.-Affiliated Pacific Islands (USAPI), each highly susceptible to extreme events such as drought and floods.
+There are over 2000 islands in the USAPI, each highly susceptible to extreme events such as drought and floods.
 A direct societal impact of these extreme events is the effects they have on island fresh water resources, as they are heavily dependent on precipitation.
 With this in mind, meteorologists and decision makers are becoming increasingly interested in understanding regional precipitation trends.
 These precipitation trends differ by sub-region, and are predominantly influenced by particular phases of the El Niño Southern Oscillation (ENSO).
 Other than a few historical ENSO events, decision makers in this region do not have a historical context to frame and understand the influence of ENSO on precipitation.
 Forecasters currently rely on outdated in situ station data based ENSO climatologies to issue their precipitation outlooks.
 On many islands these stations are sparse and, at times, unreliable which leads to an inhibition of spatial representation.
 This project aims to provide an ENSO based climatology of long-term precipitation patterns for each USAPI using the NOAA PERSIANN Climate Data Record (CDR) for the purposes of filling the spatial in situ station void.
 The PERSIANN CDR provides a 30-year record of daily precipitation at 0.25° resolution making it a useful database for regional precipitation studies.
 The end products of this project will provide the missing historical context of how the likelihood of precipitation changes within seven specific ENSO phases, defined using the Oceanic Niño Index (ONI).
 These seven phases are strong negative (<-1.5), moderate negative (-1.5 to -1.0), weak negative (-1.0 to -.5), neutral (-.5 to .5), weak positive (.5 to 1.0), moderate positive (1.0 to 1.5), and strong positive (>=1.5).
 By understanding the relationship established in this project, end-users will be able to look at existing forecasted ENSO values and have a better understanding of the likelihood of precipitation or drought occurring in their region.

 Community Concerns